 Traditionally, many bakers brush their breads or pastry with a sugar syrup.
 Since there's already jam in the filling, it makes sense to also use it for the top.
 Plus it's one less ingredient/step rather than making a sugar syrup :).

-Check out my other Summery vegan recipes
+Check out my other vegan peach dessert recipes

 Mango Peach Pies

 - 2 ½ cups (310g) plain, wholemeal or spelt flour*, plus extra for rolling

 - ⅔ cup (150g) vegan butter or solid coconut oil

 - 2 tbsp (25g) cane sugar, or coconut sugar

 - 1 ½ cups (150g) mango and peach, cubed

 - ½ cup (160g) mango or peach jam, or 2 tbsp cornflour and 2 tbsp sugar